Leadership Coaching: Overturn Leadership Liabilities

 Some leaders observe disappointing results and reason that they just need to work harder.
 They press more or put in longer hours to compensate for a perceived deficiency.
 This is rarely the solution.
 In fact, with an ineffective style or disruptive personality, working harder can exacerbate the liabilities.
 More of a bad thing is generally a worse thing.

-Leaders who bring character or personality liabilities to their organizations see various debilitating results.
+Leaders who bring character or personality liabilities to their organizations see debilitating results.
 Some outcomes are diminished productivity, morale, unity, loyalty, and progress.
 Ultimately, the organization is unsuccessful, and so is its leader.

 Anderson and Adams point to three primary self-centric tendencies that cause leadership liabilities: disliking people, devaluing people, and having emotional deficiencies.